keyvan/LatinSquaresGenerator/readme.txt

 (numbers), so this implementation takes advantage of several techniques to optimize the process, however, the generation may still take minutes or hours to complete for higher orders.

+This implementation has the best and most efficient algorithm as far as I know, and uses several techniques to make the generation process faster and more efficient.

 This project was started by Keyvan Nayyeri and received some invaluable additions from Scott Gartner.